Joe Asselin: Biography

 By early 2011, Asselin found himself playing the occasional small acoustic shows around Champaign and Urbana, Illinois.
 He had long been acquainted with fellow local harmonica player and vocalist Josh Spence.
 Spence had begun putting together a project that was more of a mixture of blues, rock, and jam band music.
 Spence's guitarist for the project was moving out of state, and Asselin was asked to join as a guitar player.
 Asselin joined the band and immediately found success again both locally and regionally.
 In January 2011, shortly after Asselin joined, the band released their eponymous debut to regional and blues radio fanfare.
 Mixed by Larry Nix at Ardent Studios, the album was a blend of blues, rock, and rhythm & blues.
 Asselin contributed songwriting and arrangement credits on all twelve of the album's tracks.
 The record was placed in the top 20 of the Roots Music Report Contemporary Blues Chart and peaked at number 21 on the Living Blues Magazine Radio Charts.
 The notoriety saw them compete at the International Blues Challenge in Memphis, Tennessee.
 At the challenge, the band placed in the Top 8 at the finals on the third day of competition, which earned them invitations to play at many blues festivals around the country.

 Due to illnesses and scheduling conflicts within the band, Asselin started working solo again after 2013.
 Local musical relationships again helped Asselin find a home as a guitarist, vocalist and lyricist with a new project with fellow guitarist and vocalist Noah Williams.
-With some small regional success, Asselin and his new band mates in the William Marsala Blues Band returned to Memphis to compete in the International Blues Challenge in 2016.
+With some small regional success, Asselin and his new bandmates in the William Marsala Blues Band returned to Memphis to compete in the International Blues Challenge in 2016.
 In 2019, the William Marsala Blues Band released their first album Stuck In the Blues: Live From Home on May 17.
-The album was recorded live at Dark Soul Studios in Decatur, Illinois on December 30, 2018 with no overdubs.
+The album was recorded live at Dark Soul Studios in Decatur, Illinois on December 30, 2018, with no overdubs.
 The session came about due to the band wanting to shoot a professional promotional video for an upcoming show, and went ahead with recording a full-length list of material in the process.